 Cover under the StudyCare Insurance Plus policy will not commence until the insurance fees have been paid in full.
 Should you cancel your programme, you will also need to notify us that you wish to cancel your insurance policy.

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.

 Withdrawal from the Programme

 Once you have commenced your programme (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one term’s notice in writing is required to withdraw from any Programme taught in terms (or one semester’s notice in respect of a programme taught in semesters), whether or not you continue to attend lessons.
-Please refer to our Post-commencement Refund Policy at the following link:
+Please refer to our UK EU In-Flight and Post-Arrival Refund Policy at the following link:

 Notice of withdrawal must be given in writing or by email to the Centre Director and is effective from the date it is received.
 You may use the following link:

 Payment can be made to the Centre using a number of payment options via our payment platform.
 Access to this platform can be found on the How to Pay page using your unique student access code.